rccordell/f19bbb/index.md

 ## Acknowledgements

 In developing this course I learned from many people and existing courses, such as Matthew Kirschenbaum's graduate seminar, [BookLab: How to Do Things with Books](https://hcommons.org/deposits/objects/hc:22598/datastreams/CONTENT/content).
 I am especially grateful to have co-taught a version of this class in the summer of 2019 with [Élika Ortega](https://elikaortega.net/), from whom I learned an immense amount and without whom this current class could not exist.
+I am also grateful to [Giordana Mecagni](https://giordanamecagni.wordpress.com/) for her help developing the Zines unit.